watameln/creator-docs/content/en-us/chat/legacy/client-side-chat-modules.md

 #### GetVisible

 - **Parameters:** None
 - **Description:** Returns whether the window is visible or not.
-Note: this refers to the chat UI in general; when the chat window fades to transparent due to inactivity, the window is still considered visible.
+Note: This refers to the chat UI in general; when the chat window fades to transparent due to inactivity, the window is still considered visible.
 - **Returns:** [bool](../../luau/booleans.md)

 #### SetVisible